-In addition to a strong academic program and the previously outlined interventions that will be available to all students, INCA will also operate a special education program aligned with our mission to train the minds and improve the hearts of all students.
+In addition to a strong academic program and the previously outlined interventions that will be available to all students, NICA will also operate a special education program aligned with our mission to train the minds and improve the hearts of all students.
 The design of our special education program will emphasize inclusion in the classroom to the maximal extent possible and will incorporate pullout services only where necessary to meet the unique needs of an individual student.
 This means that special education teachers and paraprofessionals will be active participants in the classroom and a resource that is available to students not only when they are receiving specific services, but also at the exact moment that they need assistance to understand a concept or develop proficiency with a skill.
-The individual hired to lead this department will have an extensive background in special education and prior leadership experience.
-They will be responsible for developing the program and training department members, with support from the principal.
-This full-service department will grow and expand along with the student population, as detailed in the operating budget and Part 2J beginning on page 24.
+This full-service department will grow and expand along with the student population, as detailed in the operating budget included in the application packet.